oliviasylee/e-commerce-backend/README.md

 source schema.sql
 ```

-4. Run the following code in your terminal:
+4. Run the application in your terminal:
 ```
 node server.js
 ```